garrandall/popular-music-data/tracks/burning-heart-vandenberg.md

 This burning heart in me
 Won't let me be

-Oooh, won't you let me be
+Oh, won't you let me be